LT-Intro-To-AI-SY2425/a2-movie-chatbot-mimiflores/a2_writeup.md

 2. Explain how you could use the match function for extracting information from a movie database.
-The match funciton could be used for extracting information from a movie database because it could be used to identify similarities between the quesstions asked and
+The match funciton could be used for extracting information from a movie database because it could be used to identify similarities between the questions asked and the database in order to answer the question.